What Is It

 A special task of tekmil is the development of a militant personality.
 This concept entails:

-Let us end with a statement, encapsulating the principles and culture of tekmil:
+Let us end with a quote of a statement, which we observe revolutionary structures in Kurdistan using to explain the principles and culture of tekmil.
+Quoting A. Ocalan:

 "We analyze not the moment but history; not the individual but society."

 Tekoşîna Anarşîst / Anarchist Struggle